aisquareconnect/features_selection_oca/README.md

 ## Content
 We provided herein
 - the anonmyzed data set
-- and the ptyhon code
+- and the python code
 used for the paper 'Feature selection with optimal coordinate ascent (OCA)'

 ## Get Feedback